michael-gokey-architect/kubernetes-cc/README.md

 - 07 Step 06 - Implementing Horizontal Pod Autoscaling with Kubernetes
 - 07 Step 07 - Deleting Your Kubernetes Cluster

-### Integrating Spring Boot Microservices on Kubernetes with Google Stackdriver
-- 08 Step 01 - Creating New Cluster to Play With Google Stackdriver
-- 08 Step 02 - Review Spring Boot Microservices integrated with Google Stackdriver
-- 08 Step 03 - Enabling Stackdriver APIs for Your Google Cloud Account
-- 08 Step 04 - Deploy Spring Boot Microservices and Explore Google Stackdriver Tracing
-- 08 Step 05 - Exploring Google Stackdriver Error Reporting and Logging

-### Integrating Spring Boot Microservices on Kubernetes with Istio
-- 09 Step 01 - Creating new Kubernetes Cluster for Playing with Istio
-- 09 Step 02 - Understanding Service Mesh, Istio and Sidecar Pattern
-- 09 Step 03 - Installing Istio on Kubernetes Cluster - CRD and Istio Components
-- 09 Step 04 - Review Istio Installation and Deploy Spring Boot App with Side Cars
-- 09 Step 05 - Increasing Kubernetes Cluster Size to 3 Nodes
-- 09 Step 06 - Understanding Gateways and Virtual Services for Istio
-- 09 Step 07 - Basic Deployment Strategies - Rolling Updates and Recreate
-- 09 Step 08 - Setting up Multiple Versions of Spring Boot Applications
-- 09 Step 09 - Configure Destination Rules and Subsets to implement Mirroring
-- 09 Step 10 - Executing Blue Green and Canary Deployments with Kubernetes
-- 09 Step 11 - Review Spring Boot Microservices integration with Istio
-- 09 Step 12 - Observing Istio Service Mesh with Kiali
-- 09 Step 13 - Monitoring Istio Service Mesh with Graphana and Prometheus
-- 09 Step 14 - Distribute Tracing for Spring Boot Microsevices with Istio and Jaegar
-- 09 Step 15 - Delete Kubernetes Cluster for Playing with Istio

-### Using Helm to Automate Microservices Deployment on Kubernetes
-- 10 Step 01 - Understanding Helm Basics and Setting up Kubernetes Cluster
-- 10 Step 02 - Using Helm Charts to deploy Spring Boot Microservice to Kubernetes
-- 10 Step 03 - Using Helm Charts to manage Releases to Kubernetes Cluster

 ### Appendix - Introduction to Docker in 9 Steps
 - 11 Step 01 - Installing Docker - Docker